top of page

 Windrush Month 2024 'Celebrating the Caribbean pioneers of the 1940s & 1950s' - exploring the lives and stories of the the early Caribbean people who came to Britain after the 2WW.

-As Windrush Day approaches, reflecting on the significant contributions and stories of individuals who have shaped the Windrush generation’s narrative is essential.
-One such influential figure is David Pitt, Baron Pitt of Hampstead who dedicated his life to medicine and politics, tenaciously fighting against racism and discrimination.
+As Windrush Day approaches, let us reflect on the immense achievements and inspiring stories of the early and pioneering Windrush generation of the 1940s and 1950s, who paved the way for all POC immigrants who followed in their footsteps.
+One such significant figure is David Pitt, Baron Pitt of Hampstead, who committed his life to medicine and politics while battling vehemently against racism and discrimination.

 Pitt was born in St David’s Parish, Grenada in 1913.
 He first visited the UK as a Grenada representative at the World Scout Jamboree in Northern England in 1929, when he was only 15.
 At his secondary school, the Grenada Boys Secondary School, where he won the Island Scholarship in 1932, and returned to the UK to study medicine at the University of Scotland.
 It was here that he developed his political perspectives and was an active member of the Edinburgh University Socialist Society.